Usst-wzm/EDDPG_open/README.md

 - Training and evaluation configurations
 - Resource allocation parameters

-## 📚 Research Foundation
+## 📚 Parameter Source

-The experiment parameters are based on established research in mobile cloud computing:
+The experiment parameters are based on established research in following Reference:

 ### Key References:
 1. **Miettinen, A. P., & Nurminen, J. K.** (2010)